 Dining in Style

 San Juan doesn’t disappoint when it comes to dinner.
-With a small but perfectly formed selection of Michelin-star restaurants, you can turn eating out at night in San Juan into an occasion.
+With a small but perfectly formed selection of fine dining establishments, you can turn eating out at night in San Juan into an occasion.
 Try unforgettable seafood, mouthwatering sides, and stellar traditional dishes.

 Be sure you have your phone to take food pics and share on social media because Vendimia designs each dish as a work of art.
 The restaurant itself is stunning and the food… unforgettable.
 The ribeye is mouthwatering with wine sauce and raisins, and the beef risotto is adorned with prawns and mushrooms.